How principals can boost teacher morale and motivation

 6. Motivate teachers with genuine praise

-When teacher morale is low, sometimes an extra word or signal of encouragement or praise can go a long way.
+When teacher and staff morale is low, sometimes an extra word or signal of encouragement or praise can go a long way.
 It doesn’t always have to be public praise, but a simple acknowledgment of a job well done has exponential effects.
 When you visit a classroom, try leaving a sticky note that headlines something specific that you saw in action that worked really well.
 Teachers often work in isolation, siloed in their four walls.
 Teachers are the ultimate innovators, as each and every teaching and learning activity can be a type of formative assessment, so highlight what you thought was effective, since it may be a new technique, resource, or activity that your teacher is trying.
-Also, remember that your teachers understand intrinsic and extrinsic motivation for teaching probably better than most, so they definitely will appreciate a shiny sticker or note of a job well done, too!
+Also, remember that your teachers understand extrinsic and intrinsic motivation for teaching probably better than most, so they definitely will appreciate a shiny sticker or note of a job well done, too!

 7. Establish clear intervention programs